james-jasenia/ROOM-DATABASE-ANDROID/README.md

 ```

 ### Data Access Objects (DAO)
 The Data Access Objects is the API for the SQLiteDatabase.
 It is an interface that declares the CRUD methods for your database.
+The primary responsibility of the DAO is to map the SQL queries to functions that can be called.

 #### @Dao
 You use the @Dao annotation to let the compiler know that this interface will be a Data Access Object Interface.